gigantc/dfree-wp-boilerplate/wp-content/plugins/wp-cerber/readme.txt

 * New: A new file filter on the Quarantine page lets to filter out quarantined files by the date of the scan.
 * New: The performance of [the malware scanner](https://wpcerber.com/wordpress-security-scanner/) has been improved.
 Now the scanner deletes all files in the website session and temporary folders permanently before the scan.
 * Update: If the plugin is unable to detect the remote IP address, it uses 0.0.0.0 as an IP.
-* Update: The antispam engine will never block the localhost IP
+* Update: The anti-spam engine will never block the localhost IP
 * Update: Performance improvements for database queries related to the process of user authentication.
 * Update: Improved handling the plugin settings in a buggy or misconfigured hosting environment that could cause the plugin to reset settings to their default values.
 * Update: Translations have been updated.
 Thanks to Francesco, Jos Knippen, Fredrik Näslund, Slobodan Ljubic and MARCELHAP.